ebellocchia/youtube_downloader/README.md

 ## Usage

 The application is made to be as simple as possible to use.\
 Just paste the YouTube video URL in the text box, select the desired format (audio/video) and click the download button.
+That's it.

 For audio, the highest quality available will be automatically downloaded.\
 For video, the user can choose between the highest quality or custom quality.